-I am recruiting fully funded PhD students and postdoctoral fellows to help grow the UCLA mobility program with me.
+I am actively recruiting fully funded PhD students and postdoctoral fellows to help grow the UCLA mobility program with me.
 If you’d like to learn more about my advising style, you can read my letter to prospective students.
 To learn more about my recent research interests, I encourage you to watch my talk and read the three papers discussed during the presentation.

 Potential Visitors and Remote Collaborations: If you are not a UCLA student and interested in visiting research positions, please send me an email including your plans for an in-person or remote visit, along with any expected support.
+I hope we can define a clear research problem, scope, and timeline before the in-person visit.

 UCLA CEE offers comprehensive expertise in transportation, with many outstanding faculty members actively recruiting students.
 Since transportation research is highly interdisciplinary, expertise and interest areas often overlap.
 Here is a quick guide to help you find the best fit: